Fast Algorithms and Error Analysis of Caputo Derivatives with Small Factional Orders

-In this paper, the relationship between the global error of FIR \cite{JiangZhang} and $\alpha$ in the Caputo derivative is studied for the first time.
-We prove that the global error of FIR is reduced when $\alpha$ gets smaller, thus we can reduce the modes considerably in sum-of-exponential approximation when $\alpha$ is small, then the storage and the computational cost will decrease.
+In this paper, the relationship between the global error of FIR \cite{JiangZhang}, FIDR \cite{shen2018fast} and $\alpha$ in the Caputo derivative is studied for the first time.
+We prove that the global error of FIR and FIDR is reduced when $\alpha$ gets smaller, thus we can reduce the modes considerably in sum-of-exponential approximation when $\alpha$ is small, then the storage and the computational cost will decrease.
 This result successfully fits the discovery in engineering work \cite{ZhanZhuangSun2017, ZhanZhuangLiu, ZZFL}.

-Furthermore, we present a new scheme FIDR.
-The global error of FIDR is smaller than the global error of FIR in all of the numerical experiments when the total simulation time $T=O(1)$ and the number of modes $N_{\text{exp}},N_A$ are the same.
-The stability of FIDR is proved and we give an upper bound of the global error of FIDR.
-The numerical experiments about FIR and FIDR completely confirming the theoretical results carried out in this paper.
+Furthermore, we discover that the global error of FIDR is smaller than the global error of FIR in all of the numerical experiments when the number of modes $N_{\text{exp}},N_A$ are the same, {especially when $\alpha$ is small}. {The stability of FIDR is proved and we give a more accurate upper bound of the global error of FIDR compared with the analysis in \cite{shen2018fast}.} The numerical experiments about FIR and FIDR completely confirming the theoretical results carried out in this paper.

-In future work, we will focus on the theoretical relationship between $\alpha$ and our new scheme FIDR.
-Current FIDR is a first order scheme, since we approximate the derivative $u'(\tau)$ with first order method.
+{In future work, we will focus on the high order scheme based on scheme FIDR.} Current FIDR is a first order scheme, since we approximate the derivative $u'(\tau)$ with first order method.
 We plan to approximate $u'(\tau)$ with higher-order scheme for Caputo fractional derivative.
 It is also meaningful to explore more advanced technique to efficiently calculate the Caputo derivatives with large $\alpha$, thus leading to a system with strong attenuation and dispersion.